MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplay.md

 # Windows.Devices.PointOfService.LineDisplay

 ## -description
-Represents the line display device.
+Represents a line display device.

 ## -remarks
 This object is created when a [GetDefaultAsync](linedisplay_getdefaultasync.md) or [FromIdAsync](linedisplay_fromidasync.md) method completes.